tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 “He’s such a good boy,” I said.
 “No trouble at all.
 But he’d love a weekend with dad.”

 Sure enough, Oscar was excited about spending the whole weekend with Howard.
 I heard him talking to his new “friend” about it as they played.
-But one evening as I was making dinner, I was startled by several bangs coming from Oscar’s bedroom.
+But one evening, as I was making dinner, I was startled by several bangs coming from Oscar’s bedroom.

 “Stop it!”
 I heard him cry.